2009 Major League Baseball season: New stadiums

 The 2009 season marked the opening of two new stadiums, both in New York City; Citi Field for the Mets and the new Yankee Stadium for the Yankees.
 They respectively replaced Shea Stadium (which was dismantled during the 2008–09 offseason) and the original Yankee Stadium (which became a public park after its demolition).
 Because of the smaller seating capacities in these new parks, Dodger Stadium is now the largest capacity park in use with 56,000 seats, and is also the third oldest ballpark in Major League Baseball behind Fenway Park and Wrigley Field.
 Citi Field opened with a night game on April 13 as the Mets hosted the San Diego Padres losing 6–5.
 In that game, Jody Gerut of the Padres became the first player in major league history to open a new ballpark with a leadoff homer.
 Three days later, the Cleveland Indians inaugurated New Yankee Stadium against the Bronx Bombers.
 The Indians won 10–2.
 On Jackie Robinson Day (April 15), a rotunda at Citi Field was named in honor of Jackie Robinson and was dedicated prior to the Mets–Padres game that day.

 The 2009 season also marked the final season of the Hubert H. Humphrey Metrodome as the home for the Minnesota Twins, where they had played since 1982.
 In 2010, the team moved to Target Field, their new baseball-only stadium located a short distance across town.
 Previously, since moving from Washington, D.C. in 1961, the franchise has shared, first Metropolitan Stadium, and then the Metrodome with the NFL's Minnesota Vikings; they also shared tenant rights at the Metrodome with the University of Minnesota's football team.
 The Golden Gophers started to play on-campus at TCF Bank Stadium in 2009.
 The Metrodome's last scheduled regular season game was to be played on Sunday, October 4, 2009, but the Twins tied the Detroit Tigers necessitating a one-game playoff between the two teams on October 6.

 While not a new stadium, Kansas City's Kauffman Stadium completed a two-year renovation.
 The first year saw a new video board dubbed "Crown Vision" and refitting of several sections.
 Improvements for 2009 include a new glass and brick facade to the exterior of the ballpark, newly expanded team Hall of Fame, a new sports bar/restaurant, improved sightlines, new luxury suites and refurbished press and radio/TV facilities to name a few.

 In late March, the Florida Marlins had their funding for a new stadium at the former site of the Miami Orange Bowl approved by Miami-Dade County commissioners.
-Groundbreaking ceremonies were held on July 18, with an opening by 2012, at which time the team will be renamed the Miami Marlins.
+Groundbreaking ceremonies were held on July 18, with an opening by 2012, at which time the team was renamed the Miami Marlins.